Skip to main content

 In the first year, going to see an FBSS ASC adviser was a requirement for passing some of the modules.
 I was reluctant at first, believing that I didn't need any extra help - I had always achieved As and Bs in sixth form, so why would it be any different at university?

-When I received my grades at the end of the semester, I was surprised to see that my highest grades were in the essays I'd taken to an advisor, and the modules I hadn't received feedback for were littered with very similar comments from my tutors.
-As well as these problems, I found that in my proofreading sessions, I had missed silly spelling mistakes and my grammar and presentation was not consistent throughout.
+When I received my grades at the end of the semester, I was surprised to see that my highest grades were in the essays I'd taken to an adviser, and the modules I hadn't received feedback for were littered with very similar comments from my tutors.
+As well as these problems, I found that in my proofreading sessions I had missed silly spelling mistakes and my grammar and presentation were not consistent throughout.

 After this experience, it became clear to me that this service was an invaluable asset and that in order to achieve my full potential, I had to take advantage of it while I could.
 For the next two and half years I brought every essay and portfolio here.
 Even when I felt I had produced a quality essay, I would always set aside an hour to see an adviser so that they could check my referencing and presentation.

 My final results are a testament to the benefits of using this service - I finished university with a high first class degree, and all my grades in the final year were As!

 Clare, a student who used the FBSS ASC

 The FBSS ASC is available for drop-in support on Mondays, Wednesdays and Fridays (noon to 2pm) in room EM3006, Edward Muybridge building (third floor), Penrhyn Road campus.
 We are also available from noon to 2pm on Tuesdays at the Nightingale Centre, Kingston Hill campus (Pod 2).

 We also have online support available via CANVAS; this page will allow you to submit drafts of your work for review by our team.
 NB submissions to Canvas can only be made during the above opening dates.